History of ASFMUN

 Model United Nations is firmly intertwined with ASF’s values, goals, and academic foundations: as a school that holds “justice, understanding, and truth” as its core principles, what better way to achieve all three than MUN?
 We firmly believe that MUN is one of the best ways students can develop research, oratory, and critical thinking skills, and have always worked hard to help our students develop these qualities.

-MUN involvement at ASF starts from Middle School.
+The students MUN journey at ASF starts from Middle School.
 A Model UN elective is open to eighth graders each year to give them the opportunity to get involved in debate.
-A group of twenty-four select students learns the basics of MUN: from position papers, to opening speeches, to writing resolutions, to understanding the functions and procedures of the real UN.
+A group of twenty-four select students learn the basics of MUN: from position papers, to opening speeches, to writing resolutions, to understanding the functions and procedures of a real life conference.
 Throughout the year, this group is given the chance to develop a mastery of the “MUN toolkit.”

-Starting in 2017, the eighth grade MUN class has also organized and executed ASFMUN Jr., a middle school-level inter-scholar conference where the eighth graders get to apply their MUN skillset on the other side of the podium for the first time.
+Starting in 2017, the eighth graders have organized and executed ASFMUN Jr. -- a middle school-level inter-scholar conference where students get to apply their skillset on the other side of the podium for the first time.

-But the MUN Class’s main focus is building and executing the annual ASF US MUN Conference, where each class member heads a committee.
-The objective of this conference was to engage high school in two thrilling days of debate, where students got to step outside their traditional classroom dynamics and engage with pressing global issues in a more active role.
-This conference was one of ASF’s longest-standing and most iconic traditions— all thanks to the generations of seniors that worked hard to make it possible.
+The MUN Class’s main focus is building and executing the annual ASF MUN Conference, where each class member heads a committee.
+The objective of this conference is to engage students in two thrilling days of debate, where students get to step outside their traditional classroom dynamics and engage with pressing global issues in a more active role.
+This conference has been one of ASF’s longest-standing and most iconic traditions— all thanks to the generations of seniors that worked hard to make it possible.

 The US MUN Club emerged in the fall of 2016, created by alumni of the eighth grade MUN Class.
 The club gradually strengthened throughout 2017, steadily becoming one of ASF’s highest-achieving and most popular clubs.

 The MUN Club consists of students from all grades of high school, coming together to learn more about MUN and travel to conferences as representatives of ASF.
-The Club is recognized as one of the strongest participants in the region, with delegates who consistently win the best delegate and honorable mention awards in their respective committees.
+The Club has risen to be one of the strongest participants in the region, with delegates who consistently win the best delegate and honorable mention awards in their respective committees.

 Earlier this year, the MUN Club expanded internationally.
 A delegation of almost 20 students attended the University of British Columbia’s model, elevating their competition level beyond high school.
 Even among college students, the Club managed to excel: Club members took home three awards, including Outstanding Delegation, Honorable Mention, and Best Position Paper.
 In 2020, the Club —along with the class— will be traveling to NAIMUN, at the University of Georgetown.

-In October of 2018, the Club had the initiative to organize ASF’s first inter-scholar conference in decades, with 100+ students from 5+ schools filling four distinct committees that Club members chaired, researched, and decided on.
-This unprecedented conference was a major success: visiting schools left with a resolve to come back next year.
+In October of 2018, the Club had the initiative to organize ASF’s first inter-scholar conference in decades, with over 100 students from 5+ schools filling the distinct committees that Club members chose, chaired, and structured.
 The conference also helped to broaden the Club’s horizons.
-In the past, club members simply participated as delegates, but thanks to the conference, they learned what it was like to be on a dias and on a logistics team, making for a comprehensive MUN experience.
+In the past, club members simply participated as delegates, but thanks to the conference, they learned what it was like to be a dias and part of a logistics team, making for a comprehensive MUN experience.

 2019 marks the first year that the Class and the Club will join forces to bring ASF’s first-ever international conference to life.